freedomofpress/securedrop-client/README.md

     rm data/*.json
     ```

-3. Comment out the `@dastollervey_datasaver` decorator above the test you want to generate a new cassette for or just generate all new cassettes by commenting out the decorator above all methods in the `test_apiproxy.py::TestAPIProxy` class.
+3. Comment out the `@qrexec_datasaver` decorator above the test you want to generate a new cassette for or just generate all new cassettes by commenting out the decorator above all methods in the `test_apiproxy.py::TestAPIProxy` class.

 4. Make qrexec calls to the server and collect real response data: